putC.mwd(mwd, level, M, boundary = F, index = F)

 where the smoothed data appears from the fl.dbase component of

-mwd, in particular the array fl.dbase$first.last.c
+mwd, in particular the array fl.dbase$first.last.c which

 gives a complete specification of index numbers and offsets for